alisheikh786/Wheather_App/README.md

 # wheatherApp
-By using web technologies of bootstrap,jQuery,AJAX,JSON and API from openwhether.
+By using web technologies of bootstrap,jQuery,AJAX,JSON and API from openweather.